-Our applied agricultural research and development (R&D) and delivery of extension, education and training programs support the state's production of:
+Our agricultural research and development (R&D) activities focus on improving the productivity, competitiveness and profitability of Queensland's tropical and sub-tropical livestock businesses and industries and management options for its fisheries.
+Alongside this agricultural R&D, the delivery of extension, education and training programs support the state's production of:

 - dairy products